 Pumped storage hydropower projects are very different to on-river reservoir hydropower in a number of ways.
 Because it is a closed loop and the water is re-used, the water storage is much smaller in size, typically being about a hundred to a thousand times smaller than the volume of water of large hydropower projects.
 For example Lake Gordon in Tasmania is 12,000 gigalitres in size and our Flavian project is 12 gigalitres.
 The annual power production from Gordon Power Station is about 1,400 gigawatt hours.
 The annual production of power for the grid from our Flavian project and the wind farms which provide its power will be about 3,500 gigawatt hours, also delivered in a similar manner as a baseload power station with peaking capacity.
 A Superhybrid project will produce more renewable energy and use far far less water than a traditional hydro station.
 In addition to the grid power supplied, the Flavian project will also produce hydrogen enough to operate about 1,000 heavy vehicles.

-Clearly, the long-term storage provided by the pumped hydro provides significant security, however, more is needed to guarantee power over the long term.
-The system uses its ability to simply turn off the hydrogen generation when appropriate to improve energy delivery.
+Clearly, the long-term storage provided by long duration energy storage provides significant security, however, more is needed to guarantee power over the long term.
+The Superhybrid system uses its ability to simply turn off the hydrogen generation when appropriate to improve energy delivery.
 Sourcing wind from areas with varying wind patterns reduces the chance that wind energy levels drop.

-Firm green energy is guaranteed under contract.
-A 600MW Superhybrid provides 220MW of firm green energy.
-The 220MW is far less than the 600MW the system can provide.
+24/7 Carbon Free Energy is guaranteed under contract.
+A 600MW Superhybrid provides 250MW of 24/7 CFE.
+The 250MW is far less than the 600MW the system can provide.
 This is a level where statistically the system can provide to customers 24 hours per day 365 days a year.

 Hydrogen is the lightest element in the universe and is quite difficult to store in a way that can be easily used.
 On the plus side, hydrogen is very energy-dense.
 Let’s look at a comparison with diesel: for a typical car, you would need say 60 litres or about 50kg of fuel to travel 1,000km.
 To travel 1,000km in a hydrogen car, you would need less than 10kg of hydrogen.
 In addition, that 50kg of diesel would produce about 130kg of carbon dioxide, while 10kg of green hydrogen produces nothing but clean water.